 “The Roundtable is a great venue to meet with fellow preservationists in the city and their guests.
 Otherwise, there are some people in the group, that in the normal course of business, one would never see or run in to elsewhere.
 A chance to meet new professionals (the guests and new members) outside of an official meeting is very conducive to developing good working relationships and for exchange of information.”

 The Roundtable meets for luncheons and evening events each year at The Arts Club of Washington (2017 I Street, NW, Washington, DC).

 * Thursday, June 30, 2022, 12:00 noon, luncheon

 Members receive notifications by email and are encouraged to bring guests; reservations are requested a week prior to each event.
 There is a standard charge for luncheons, evening gatherings, and drinks consumed from the bar, payable by the day of the event; those who make reservations and do not attend are billed.

 Administration of the Roundtable is a contribution by the staff of two nonprofit organizations, the National Preservation Institute and Preservation Action Foundation.
 The Preservation Roundtable Directory is produced annually for use by members only.
 An application form with membership information is available below or contact:

 Alexandria, VA 22313-1702

-Many thanks to the following Preservation Roundtable members who have joined at the "Sustainer" level to enjoy all four lunches in 2020 and provide additional support to the Roundtable!
+Many thanks to the current Preservation Roundtable members who have joined at the "Sustainer" level to enjoy four lunches and who provide additional support to the Roundtable!